DevJadeee/PESO-Web-Based-AIMS/Documentation/Graphs_and_Charts/04_Structured_English/README.md

 ​Performs text preprocessing on both profiles (cleaning and normalizing the text).

-​Generates TF-IDF representation of the preprocessed text.
+​Generates TF-IDF representations of the preprocessed text.

 Applies domain-specific weighting to the TF-IDF representations.

 Repeats the following for each job in the list of vacancies:
 - Calculates the cosine similarity between the applicant's representation and the job's reresentation.
-- If the similarity meets or exceeds the threshold, classifies the job as Matched/Relevant.
-Otherwise, Exclude the job from the matched set
+- If the similarity meets or exceeds the threshold, classifies the job as Matched/Relevant; otherwise, excludes the job from the matched set

 This repeats until no jobs remain unevaluated.

-**Output:** Produces the Matched Job Set
-- the list of job vacancies classifies as relevant to the applicant.
+**Output:** Produces the Matched Job Set, the list of job vacancies classified as relevant to the applicant.

 ---